Automated Donations

 and allow the wound to heal.

-- When exposed to air, cause a protein in the blood, called
+- A protein in the blood, called fibrinogen, turns into long

-fibrinogen, to turn into long threads which form a scab over the
+threads which help form a scab over the wound.

 - Platelets survive in the circulatory system for about 10 days